spacelift-io/user-documentation/docs/vendors/terraform/module-registry.md

 This configuration is nearly identical to the one described in the [Runtime configuration](../../concepts/configuration/runtime-configuration/) section, with both `test_defaults` and each test case accepting the same configuration block.
 Note that settings explicitly specified in each test case will override those in the `test_defaults` section.
 Also, notice that each test case has a **name**, which is a **required field**.

-{% hint style="info" %}
+!!! info
     While we don't check for name uniqueness, it's always good idea to give your test cases descriptive names, as these are then used to report job status on your commits and pull requests.
-{% endhint %}

 ## Tests